HaydnAllbutt.com.au header image 3

 With all this in mind then, while I was doing my PhD in neuropathic pain up here in Sydney, I came up with a plan to establish a research station in the desert of South Australia to investigate ways of making desert land more arable, ie reversing desertification, and to investigate how solar energy could be integrated into that system to satisfy our energy needs.

 I decided it would become my life’s work to establish this research station which I call the Arid Environment Research Station (AEReS – pronounced Aries).
 For this I estimate that I would need approximately $20 million to get it up and running.
-For the last few years I have developed a 10 year plan as to how I would raise this money, by establishing a series of business and companies which would generate the money that I would inturn put towards establishing AEReS.
-This year is the first year of the 10 year plan and I have started this blog to record and chronicle the various aspects which make up the plan.
+For the last few years I have developed a 10 year plan as to how I would raise this money, by establishing a series of businesses and companies which would generate the money that I would inturn put towards establishing AEReS.
+This year (2008) is the first year of the 10 year plan and I have started this blog to record and chronicle the various aspects which make up the plan.
 This is the AEReS Project.

 It will be a long and interesting trip, but one I hope you will make with me.
 I also hope it will stand as an example of how simple ideas are all you need to change the world.